MicrosoftDocs/visualstudio-docs/docs/ide/feedback-options.md

 ::: moniker-end

-## Make a suggestion
+## Suggest a feature

 ::: moniker range="vs-2019"

-If there's something we can add or do better, let us know by using the **Suggest a Feature** tool.
+If you have an idea or a suggestion to make Visual Studio better, let us know by using the **Suggest a Feature** tool.
 In Visual Studio, choose the feedback icon in the upper-right corner, or choose **Help** > **Send Feedback** > **Suggest a Feature** from the menu bar.

-Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page in your browser, where you can sign in to share your idea.
+Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com page, where you can sign in to share your idea.
 For more information, see [Suggest a feature for Visual Studio](suggest-a-feature.md).

 ::: moniker-end

 ::: moniker range="vs-2017"

-If there's something we can do better, let us know by using the **Provide a Suggestion** tool.
+If you have an idea or a suggestion to make Visual Studio better, let us know by using the **Provide a Suggestion** tool.
 In Visual Studio, choose the feedback icon next to the search box, or choose **Help** > **Send Feedback** > **Provide a Suggestion** from the menu bar.

-Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page in your browser, where you can sign in to share your idea.
+Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page, where you can sign in to share your idea.
 For more information, see [Suggest a feature for Visual Studio](suggest-a-feature.md).

 ::: moniker-end

-### Rate this product

-Pre-release versions of Visual Studio have a **Rate this Product** menu item that released versions of the product don't have.
-Use the **Rate this Product** menu item to send feedback on the quality of the pre-release build that you're running.

 ## Improve the documentation